Bootstrapping gravity and its extension to metric-affine theories: Conclusions

 In addition to understand some questions raised in previous works on the topic, our results are interesting also for several reasons.
 Regarding embedding metric-affine theories of gravity into emergent approaches, the bootstrapping procedure is a key tool~\cite{Barcelo2021,Barcelo2021b,Volovik2009}.
 Although in emergent approaches it is easy to analyze the degrees of freedom that can arise in linearized theories around a Fermi-point, it is hard to understand the potential non-linear completions of such theories without further insights.
 If one performs a bootstrapping procedure, it is possible to find the theories that give rise to the propagation of the same number of degrees of freedom at the non-linear level.
 Hence, our findings here suggest that it is in principle possible to embed non-linear metric-affine theories of gravity in emergent approaches.
 Also it would be interesting to analyze the bootstrapping of GR in its alternative \emph{trinity} formulations~\cite{BeltranJimenez2019}.
 These analysis will be relatively simple based on the tools that we have introduced in this paper.
 It is worth remarking that in the symmetric teleparallel formulation, the action is diffeomorphism-invariant without needing any boundary terms.
 In the standard Einstein-Hilbert action, $ \Rg (g) \sim \partial \LCg (g) + \LCg(g) \LCg(g)$, the terms containing derivatives of the connection are boundary terms and they are the ones giving rise to the non-minimal couplings when expanding on top of an arbitrary background.
 Such non-minimal coupling seems to be absent in the symmetric teleparallel formulation, and hence the bootstrapping seems to be more straightforward.
 We will report on this topic elsewhere.

-\acknowledgments{ The authors would like to thank Jose Beltr\'an Jim\'enez and Francisco Jos\'e Maldonado Torralba for useful discussions and feedback.
+\acknowledgments{ The authors would like to thank Jose Beltrán Jiménez and Francisco José Maldonado Torralba for useful discussions and feedback.
 GGM thanks the Laboratory of Theoretical Physics at the University of Tartu for its hospitality in the preparation of this work.
 GGM is funded by the Spanish Government fellowship FPU20/01684.
-GGM acknowledges financial support from the State Agency for Research of the Spanish MCIU through the ``Center of Excellence Severo Ochoa'' award to the Instituto de Astrof\'{\i}sica de Andaluc\'{\i}a (SEV-2017-0709), to Spanish Government through the project PID2020-118159GB-C43 and further support by the European Regional Development Fund under the Dora Plus scholarship grants.
+GGM acknowledges financial support from the grant CEX2021-001131-S funded by MCIN/AEI/10.13039/501100011033, to Spanish Government through the project PID2020-118159GB-C43 and further support by the European Regional Development Fund under the Dora Plus scholarship grants.
 AJC was also supported by the Mobilitas Pluss post-doctoral grant MOBJD1035.
-This research was supported jointly by the European Regional Development Fund through the Center of Excellence TK133 “The Dark Side of the Universe”, the Estonian Research Council through the grant PRG356, and by the NSF through the Grants NSF-PHY-1903799, NSF-PHY-2206557, NSF-PHY-2110273, funds of the Hearne Institute for Theoretical Physics. }
+This research was supported jointly by the European Regional Development Fund through the Center of Excellence TK133 “The Dark Side of the Universe”, the Estonian Research Council through the grant PRG356.
+A.D. is also supported by the NSF grants PHY-2110273, PHY-1903799, and PHY-2206557, by the RCS program of Louisiana Boards of Regents through the grant LEQSF(2023-25)-RD-A-04, and by the Hearne Institute for Theoretical Physics }